 Vitamins and Minerals

 Food-related nootropics usually require no regulation at all, with exception to manufacturing factors relating to purity, safety, labeling, etc. As such, they are not regulated in the UK, U.S., Australia and Canada.

 You can therefore find most nootropic vitamins and minerals easily at health food shops or online via health stores.
 Again, a prescription is unnecessary and you are free to buy, use, possess and import any that you wish.
 Examples include B Vitamins, Vitamin D, Zinc, Magnesium, and Fish Oil.

 Vitamins and minerals don’t have to be expensive, but it is worth researching the supplier to ensure quality.

 One thing to note: Just because these are naturally occurring doesn’t mean there’s no risk involved.
-On the whole, most younger nootropic customers don’t require vitamins & minerals, with exception to those on special diets (e.g. vegans).
-Supplementing vitamins & minerals under non-deficient conditions may have negative consequences.
-Governments don’t limit vitamin & mineral access on this basis, but many do warn against the risks of excessive V & M intake.
+On the whole, most younger nootropic customers don’t require vitamins and minerals, with exception to those on special diets (e.g. vegans).
+Supplementing vitamins and minerals under non-deficient conditions may have negative consequences.
+Governments don’t limit vitamin and mineral access on this basis, but many do warn against the risks of excessive V and M intake.

-Even so, I can’t imagine vitamins & minerals being hot topic ingredients, legally & otherwise, to most nootropic users.
+Even so, I can’t imagine vitamins and minerals being hot topic ingredients, legally and otherwise, to most nootropic users.
 B Vitamins are useful cognitive enhancers.
 The rest are just basic nutrition.